Hansalim: the universe in a bowl of rice

 The modern cooperative movement that grew from these social innovations among the working classes in nineteenth century Britain and Europe is now a global movement encompassing around 12% of the world’s population.
 Represented by its own international organisation, the International Cooperative Alliance (ICA), the movement brings together a huge diversity of cooperative enterprises across almost all sectors of social and economic life.
 As legal forms of organisation, cooperatives, credit unions and other types of mutual associations have become remarkably successful at providing economic stability for their members in the face of the recurring crises of global capitalism.
 These successes, however, only partly reflect the original ambitions of the early cooperators, who dreamt of inspiring a complete transformation of society out of the chaos of contemporary capitalism and into a Utopian order of cooperation that would benefit the whole of humanity.
 Now that the UN and other international organisations have begun to reflect on the legacy and future of cooperativism from the perspective of environmental sustainability and social development, those earlier dreams of systemic change have taken on a new significance.

-This is a question I have been thinking and talking about for nearly 5 years now.
-By taking a deep dive into the past and present of the Hansalim Life Movement in South Korea – one of the most successful and least known multistakeholder coopratives in organic food and farming – I want to suggest some possible answers.
+This is a question I have been thinking and talking about for nearly 5 years.
+By taking a deep dive into the past and present of the Hansalim Life Movement in South Korea – one of the most successful and least known multistakeholder cooperatives in organic food and farming – I want to suggest some possible answers.

 For four years, since moving to South Korea in 2020, I have been involved in research about and with Hansalim.
-As a proof reader, I assisted the translation of the Hansalim Manifesto into English in 2021 and as a Marie-Sklodowska Research Fellow I carried out my own 3 year research project about the Hansalim Life Movement.
+As a proof reader, I assisted the translation of the Hansalim Manifesto into English in 2021 at which point I also began my 3 year Marie Skłodowska-Curie Research Fellowship to investigate the Hansalim Life Movement.
 As a researcher I am interested not only in the practicalities and organisational structure of Hansalim as a cooperative but also the history of the movement, the philosophy in which it is rooted and the experiences of the individual members of this unique community.
 This book introduces the story of Hansalim, explains what it is today and describes Hansalim’s fascinating journey from its roots in the pro-democracy movement in 1960s Korea to becoming a national Federation of Life Cooperatives.
-The material for this book is drawn from interveiws conducted between 2022-2024 and Korean language materials collected over the same period, including academic papers, books and reports published by Hansalim, and archived materials held by the Mosim and Salim Research Institute.
+The material for this book is drawn from interviews conducted between 2022-2024 and Korean language materials collected over the same period, including academic papers, books and reports published by Hansalim, and archived materials held by the Mosim and Salim Research Institute.

 Acknowledgements